ankita34359/Analysis-and-Design-of-Algorithms-Notes/04_Lecture: Properties of Asymptotic Notation/04_Notes.md

 ### **Introduction**
 Asymptotic notation helps in analyzing an algorithm’s efficiency.
 It follows specific mathematical properties that allow better comparison and simplification of time complexity expressions.

+Asymptotic notations help in analyzing the efficiency of algorithms.
+These notations have specific mathematical properties:
+1. **Symmetric Property**
+2. **Reflexive Property**
+3. **Transitive Property**

 ### **Comparison between Functions (Fn and gn)**
 - If **f(n) = O(g(n))**, then **f(n)** grows at most as fast as **g(n)**.
 - If **f(n) = Ω(g(n))**, then **f(n)** grows at least as fast as **g(n)**.